 BlueSkies offers recovery services for a number of behavioural addictions including sex and love addiction.
 Although behavioural addictions are not necessarily as easily recognised as addictions to drugs or alcohol, their consequences can be just as devastating.
-This reality is easily seen in the lives of sex and love addicts who have allowed their problems to consume them.
+This reality is easily seen in the lives of those with sex and love addiction whose compulsions have consumed them.

-Some patients suffer from just one addiction or the other.
-However, there are patients who are dealing with both simultaneously, with one addiction being the stronger of the two.
-Both types of problems generally require experienced professional help to completely overcome.
+Some clients suffer from just one addiction or the other.
+However, there are clients who are dealing with both simultaneously, with one addiction being the stronger of the two.
+Both types generally require experienced professional help to completely overcome.
 Attempting to overcome on your own is not advisable as it can lead to a never-ending cycle of attempting and failing.

 Are you suffering from a sex or love addiction?
 Do you know the signs and symptoms?
 Unfortunately, sex and love addictions often go untreated because our culture does not know how to spot the signs and symptoms.
 Those signs and symptoms are very real.

 A person in the throes of a sex addiction is a person who will frequently engage in all sorts of sexual behaviours with seemingly no forethought.
-The sex addict will have multiple sex partners at any given time; he or she will have no personal boundaries for acceptable sexual conduct; he or she will constantly be looking to ‘up the game’ to achieve sexual gratification.
+The sex addict will have multiple sex partners at any given time; they will have no personal boundaries for acceptable sexual conduct; they will constantly be looking to ‘up the game’ to achieve sexual gratification.

 A person in the midst of a love addiction will routinely engage in emotional relationships rooted in fantasy.
 They will regularly talk about falling in love, often with multiple individuals simultaneously.
 Interestingly enough, someone suffering from love addiction will withdraw socially, preferring to invest time in emotional fantasies rather than real relationships.